18F/confidential-survey/README.md

 [![Code Climate](https://codeclimate.com/github/18F/confidential-survey/badges/gpa.svg)](https://codeclimate.com/github/18F/confidential-survey) [![Test Coverage](https://codeclimate.com/github/18F/confidential-survey/badges/coverage.svg)](https://codeclimate.com/github/18F/confidential-survey/coverage) [![Dependency Status](https://gemnasium.com/18F/confidential-survey.svg)](https://gemnasium.com/18F/confidential-survey) [![security](https://hakiri.io/github/18F/confidential-survey/develop.svg)](https://hakiri.io/github/18F/confidential-survey/develop) [![Build Status](https://travis-ci.org/18F/confidential-survey.svg?branch=develop)](https://travis-ci.org/18F/confidential-survey)

-# Confidential Survey (v 0.2.0)
+# Confidential Survey (v 0.2.1)

-This is a prototype application for gathering responses from confidential surveys in a way that doesn't result in a large table of sensitive records.
+This is an application for gathering responses from confidential surveys in a way that doesn't result in a large table of sensitive records.

-The basic idea is to not store individual form responses as records, but to instead use the survey response just to increment the appropriate counters.
-This allows to derive the statistics we want to ultimately measure without assembling a large database of individual responses.
+The basic idea is to not store individual form responses as records but instead only use the survey response just to increment the appropriate counters.
+This allows us to derive the statistics we want to ultimately measure without assembling a large database of private responses.
 This principle of collecting only the minimum amount of information is also known as [Datensparsamkeit](http://martinfowler.com/bliki/Datensparsamkeit.html),